 In the face of rapid IT growth, new challenges arise.

 With the demand for technical expertise and a sudden increase in job openings and aggressive recruiting, things like employee retention and loyalty have become increasingly difficult for employers to realize.
 How can a company improve the happiness of existing employees, keep uncertain employees from leaving, and encourage new employees to sign on for the long term?

 The difficulties of employee retention.

 An IT industry that’s constantly expanding also means an industry in which new positions and roles are constantly opening up.
 Growth means competition, with companies vying to hire the best talent away from their rivals to give them an edge.
 In this environment, it becomes increasingly difficult to retain employees.
-One study found that 54% of Indian workers are considering leaving their job—and this rate is said to be even higher in the IT industry.
+One study found that 54% of workers in India are considering leaving their job—and this rate is said to be even higher in the IT industry.
 With attrition rates so high, companies need to find new and innovative ways to increase employee satisfaction and grow employee loyalty.
-They have to make sure their company is perceived as a place where employees are happy, and want to stay at.
+They have to make sure their company is perceived as a place where employees are happy and want to stay on.
 But how can they do this?

 The challenges of social recruitment.

 Beyond simply retaining existing employees, there is also the question of filling roles that open up.
 IT talent is in demand, and sometimes hard to come by.
 With so much competition for new positions, recruits are often whisked up before they become properly informed of other positions.
 One obvious solution is social recruitment, using social media channels to build awareness around positions and attract candidates.
 Word of mouth has always been one of the best ways to attract the proper talent, because individuals with similar skill sets tend to be acquainted, both in the real world, and online.
 The question then becomes how can a company target and reach these individuals, with very specific and in demand skill sets?

 The need for company branding and differentiation.